July 26, 2021

 You may be surprised to know that Dementia is not one specific disease, but is a word that is used to describe many conditions that affects brain health and how a person thinks and acts.
 Dementia affects a person’s ability to perform everyday tasks and often has a profound effect on the person’s life and health as well as their social and emotional wellbeing.

-The South West Aboriginal Medical Service (SWAMS), in partnership with the University of Melbourne and Derbarl Yerrigan are currently undertaking an Aboriginal Dementia Prevention study called Kaat Koort – Head and Heart.
+The South West Aboriginal Medical Service (SWAMS), in partnership with the University of Melbourne, Curtin University and Derbarl Yerrigan are currently undertaking an Aboriginal Dementia Prevention study called Kaat Koort – Head and Heart.

 The Kaat Koort program will specifically look at whether the risk of dementia in Aboriginal patients can be prevented using an Aboriginal Health Worker led approach focusing on diet, exercise, smoking status and mental health.